 They Changed It, Now It Whomps: Averted when Andy Lawrence replaced Ross Malinger as the voice of T.J., as many fans though that he was an even better role for the character.

 Played straight when Myles Jeffrey took over the role for the Direct-to-Video movies.

-They Copied It, So It Whomps: For a little while, more Fan Dumb communities gave the show flack for being a rip-off of Hey Arnold!, when really, all they have in common were that the main kid characters were nine, many episodes were based around urban myths told by the kids, the shows had many of the same voice actors (Mainly due to both using a mainly child-aged cast), and that Hey Arnold! had some of the writing team from Recess during its' first year on the air (Including the creators of Recess).
+They Copied It, So It Whomps: For a little while, some fan communities gave the show flack for being a rip-off of Hey Arnold!, when really, all they have in common were that the main kid characters were nine, many episodes were based around urban myths told by the kids, the shows had many of the same voice actors (Mainly due to both using a mainly child-aged cast), and that Hey Arnold! had some of the writing team from Recess during its' first year on the air (Including the creators of Recess).
 Fortunatly, this has backed down.

 They Just Didn't Care: The Latin American dub just didn't care to pay attention to the original voices of the characters, and most of the voices sound very off (leading to most of the kids sounding like adults)

 It becomes even more disconcerting in said dub when the kids sound like adults and Miss Grotke sounds more or less like a whiny five-year-old girl.

 It got so bad, another company had to dub the direct-to-video movies, only because the first company did such a horrible job on the show.